 LP maintains a 401(k) Retirement Savings Plan (Plan) covering substantially all of the employees.
 Employees are eligible for admittance to the Plan after three months of service.
 LP will provide a matching contribution to eligible participants up to a maximum of two percent of their compensation.
+Effective January 2020, the matching contribution was increased to a maximum of three percent of compensation.
 LP may also make an annual contribution to the Plan at the discretion of the Board of Directors.
 Participants are eligible to receive this discretionary contribution after completing a year of service (750 hours in a year).
+A discretionary contribution of 2% was provided to all eligible participants during the year ended June 30, 2020.
+There was no discretionary contribution provided during year ended June 30, 2019.
 Participants will not be vested in either LP's matching or discretionary contribution until they complete three years of service.
-LP made contributions of approximately \$24,000 and \$23,000 during the years ended June 30, 2019 and 2018, respectively.
+LP made total contributions of approximately \$75,000 and \$24,000 during the years ended June 30, 2020 and 2019, respectively.